Love Better Than Immortality

 With his caring eyes and carefree smiles, he is instantly lovable as the leader of the pack.
 He’s not all smiles though, this dude can shift like lightning – going from humbled subordinate to brutal assassin, from stern leader of men to kind father figure within a five minute stretch.

 Daddy Ning… or Ning Yuanzhou, leader of Liudao Hall – is played by Liu Yuning.
 He’s 6’2”, multi-talented, and very handsome… in an almost cartoon animal sort of way, am I right?
 Like the Disney fox Robin Hood or something… but the anime version… I dunno, I can’t quite put my finger on it but he’s got distinctive facial features.
-His voice has a very pleasing timber to it, too.
+His voice has a very pleasing timbre to it, too.
 He’s got a tiny bit of an overbite which gives him just a hint of a lisp or a breathy rounded quality when he speaks.
 I really love his voice.
 Did I mention he’s 6’2″?
 Which is apparently like being 7’2″ in China, I dunno, cause he seemed huge this whole show.

 go hide behind that huge tree, baby girl! gifs by @01432853 – link